The mere mention of ‘petai’ can divide your friends and family and it’s either very much loved or loathed.

 Flavonoids are where the colour of the plant comes from and it has antioxidant activity.

 Its aroma has been described as ranging from Shiitake mushrooms to natural gas and it’s the aftermath that’s worse than its initial taste or smell.
-Much like asparagus, the smell of petai can be detected in one’s urine up to two days after eating it!
+Much like asparagus, it’s smell can be detected in one’s urine up to two days after eating it!
 This is due to certain amino acids contained in the beans.

-In folk medicine, petai has been used to treat hypertension and also expelling intestinal worms and parasites.
+In folk medicine, it has been used to treat hypertension and also expelling intestinal worms and parasites.

 The high amounts of phenolic compounds found in petai acts as antioxidants in addition to showing antiseptic and antibacterial characteristics.